llukkah/open-studios/README.md

 <div align="center"><h3> Post MVP </h3></div>

->mplementation of Accounts and Authentication
+>Implementation of Accounts and Authentication
->>nual Computer upload of images instead of using URLs.
+>

--
+>>Annual Computer upload of images instead of using URLs.